RaVeR76/BubbleBobbleBonkers/README.md

 I was windows and he was Mac so I need to figure this out.
 I am running Chrome plus I checked it on Firefox & my Andoid phone.
 All worked perfectly for me.
 [backface-visibility](https://stackoverflow.com/questions/42744573/backface-visibility-not-working-in-safari) seems to be the issue I think & hope ! ...
-I did try this fix but it never worked for me.
+I did try this fix and other possible solutions but none of them worked for me.
 On Firefox though the theme tune would not autoplay either :(  .... gonna cry soon !!!

 * **Fix**
 I have no fix at this monent in time, it was consuming too much time.
-The unfortunate issue is that *I don't own an Apple device which makes it impossible for me to test*.
+The unfortunate issue is that ***I don't own an Apple device which makes it impossible for me to test***.
 I was tormenting my brother to test it when I had tried something different but I was becoming a nuisance tbh.
 I had to give up and move on.
 I will deffo come back to this one at a later date.

 * **Verdict**